brodycj/cordova-sqlite-ext/README.md

   - `SQLITE_ENABLE_RTREE`
   - `SQLITE_DEFAULT_PAGE_SIZE=1024` and `SQLITE_DEFAULT_CACHE_SIZE=2000` to avoid "potentially distruptive change(s)" from SQLite 3.12.0 ref: <http://sqlite.org/pgszchng2016.html>
   - `SQLITE_OMIT_BUILTIN_TEST` - TBD unwanted option to be removed in the near future (_Android only_)
-  - `SQLITE_OS_WINRT` (Windows only)
+  - `NDEBUG` on Windows (Release build only)
 - The iOS database location is now mandatory, as documented below.
 - This version branch supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (using [brodybits / Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver))
   - optional: built-in Android database classes (usage described below)
-- Windows 8.1 and Windows Phone 8.1 are no longer supported by this _plugin version_. _Windows 8.1 and Windows Phone 8.1_ support is available _(with the extra BASE64, REGEXP, and pre-populated database features included) in: [litehelpers / cordova-sqlite-legacy](https://github.com/litehelpers/cordova-sqlite-legacy)._
+- Windows 8.1 and Windows Phone 8.1 are no longer supported by this plugin version.
+Windows 8.1 and Windows Phone 8.1 support is available (with the extra BASE64, REGEXP, and pre-populated database features included) in: [litehelpers / cordova-sqlite-legacy](https://github.com/litehelpers/cordova-sqlite-legacy).
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
 Android platform version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
 - Windows platform version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
-  - This _plugin version branch_ has dependency on platform toolset libraries included by Visual Studio 2017 ([litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580)). _Visual Studio 2015 is now supported by [litehelpers / cordova-sqlite-legacy](https://github.com/litehelpers/cordova-sqlite-legacy) (WITH the extra BASE64, REGEXP, and pre-populated database features INCLUDED)_
+  - This plugin version has dependency on platform toolset libraries included by Visual Studio 2017 ([litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580)).
+Visual Studio 2015 is now supported by [litehelpers / cordova-sqlite-legacy](https://github.com/litehelpers/cordova-sqlite-legacy) (WITH the extra BASE64, REGEXP, and pre-populated database features INCLUDED, permissive license terms) as well as [litehelpers / Cordova-sqlite-evcore-common-free](https://github.com/litehelpers/Cordova-sqlite-evcore-common-free) (GPL or commercial license terms, with performance enhancements for Android, missing pre-populated database support).
+UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.
-  - It is **not** possible to use this plugin with the default "Any CPU" target.
-A specific target CPU type **must** be specified when building an app with this plugin.
+  - It is NOT possible to use this plugin with the default "Any CPU" target.
+A specific target CPU type MUST be specified when building an app with this plugin.
   - Truncation issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing
   - INCORRECT error code (0) and INCONSISTENT error message (missing actual error info) in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
-  - _REGEXP is currently not supported on Windows_.
+  - REGEXP is currently not supported on Windows.
-  - Not possible to _directly select_ BLOB column values _- MUST use BASE64 function to select BLOB values as documented below_
+  - It is NOT possible to SELECT BLOB column values directly.
+It is recommended to use built-in HEX function (also supported by (WebKit) Web SQL) or non-standard BASE64 function (as documented below) to retrieve BLOB column values hex or Base-64 format.
   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [litehelpers/Cordova-sqlite-storage#652](https://github.com/litehelpers/Cordova-sqlite-storage/issues/652))
 - The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
 - Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>